-- For most patients in a community setting, collection of specimens (nasopharyngeal/throat swabs and sputum) is a low risk procedure and can be performed using contact and droplet precautions. - Note that, for droplet precautions, the room does not need to be left empty after sample collection. - Perform hand hygiene before donning gown, eye protection, gloves and a surgical mask. - To collect throat or nasopharyngeal swab, stand slightly to the side of the patient to avoid exposure to respiratory secretions, should the patient cough or sneeze. - At completion of the consultation, remove PPE and place in a biohazard container, perform hand hygiene, wipe any contacted/contaminated surfaces with detergent/disinfectant.
+- For most patients collection of specimens (with the exception of bronchoalveolar lavage) is a low risk procedure and can be performed using contact and droplet precautions. - Note that, for droplet precautions, the room does not need to be left empty after sample collection. - Perform hand hygiene before donning gown, gloves, eye protection and a surgical mask. - To collect throat or nasopharyngeal swab, stand slightly to the side of the patient to avoid exposure to respiratory secretions, should the patient cough or sneeze. - At completion of the consultation, remove PPE, place in a biohazard container and perform hand hygiene, wipe any contacted/contaminated surfaces with detergent/disinfectant.